numdar335/monte_carlo_sim/README.md

 ## Stock Price Movement Simulator

-This simulator is a lot simpler than the previous one, and also a lot easier for me to implement, since I basically just followed [this article](https://www.investopedia.com/terms/m/montecarlosimulation.asp).
+This simulator is a lot simpler than the previous one, and it was also a lot easier for me to implement, since I basically just followed [this article](https://www.investopedia.com/terms/m/montecarlosimulation.asp).